amlkteam/techcom-consumer-sentiment/milestone1/teamwork_contract.md

 # Having meeting agenda and minutes

-No, but during each meeting we will jot down a summary of the discussions in our own notebooks and confirm with every group about the decisions made to ensure a clear direction.
+No, but during each meeting we will jot down a summary of the discussions in our own notebooks and confirm with every group member about the decisions made to ensure a clear direction.

 # Style of working